Whoaa512/starred/README.md

 ## Others

+- [techiescamp/kubernetes-learning-path](https://github.com/techiescamp/kubernetes-learning-path) - A roadmap to learn Kubernetes from scratch (Beginner to Advanced level)
 - [google-research/tuning_playbook](https://github.com/google-research/tuning_playbook) - A playbook for systematically maximizing the performance of deep learning models.
 - [dogsheep/dogsheep.github.io](https://github.com/dogsheep/dogsheep.github.io) - Tools for personal analytics using SQLite and Datasette
 - [socketsupply/nat-traversal-spec](https://github.com/socketsupply/nat-traversal-spec) - [Research] A draft of a nat traversal spec for use with the socket runtime.